mleonardallen/CarND-Vehicle-Detection/README.md

 With the feature flag active, `single_img_features` leverages a corresponding feature extraction method for each feature type: `hog`, `bin_spatial`, and `color_hist`.
 Each method returns a 1d array that gets concatenated into one feature vector containing each leveraged feature.

 To extract `HOG` features, initially I experimented with `skimage.hog()`, which allows visualization by passing in the `visualise` parameter.
 Using this parameter, I visually inspected the HOG feature output for different color spaces on a few images from the training data.
-Color spaces included `RGB`, `LUV`, `HSV`, `YUV`, `HLS`, and `YCrCb`.
+Inspected color spaces included `RGB`, `LUV`, `HSV`, `YUV`, `HLS`, and `YCrCb`.
 Visually I noted that HOG gradients appeared to more consistently visible under the `YCrCb` color space.

 Here are a few examples of the `hog`, `color spatial`, and `color histogram` features from both the `vehicle` and `non-vehicle` classes: